ng-bootstrap/ng-bootstrap/DEVELOPER.md

 #### `yarn test`

-Checks formatting, linting and runs all unit tests for the library with coverage
+Lints the source code and runs all unit tests for the library with coverage

 #### `yarn e2e`

-Runs all protractor tests for the library in production mode.
+Runs all e2e tests for the library in production mode.
 We use them to check focus handling, browser styles, layout, etc.
-(For debugging/development it is also possible to separately serve the e2e test application with `yarn e2e-app:serve` and run protractor with `yarn ngb:e2e-noserve`)
+(For debugging/development it is also possible to separately serve the e2e test application with `yarn e2e-app:serve` and run tests with `yarn ngb:e2e-noserve`)

 #### `yarn ssr`